arkatebi/OpenWorld-problem/README.md

 trainingSet.9606.tfa_LK_cco.1.map
 ```

-Repeated run of the program creates the subsequent versions of each out file.
+Repeated run of the program creates the subsequent versions of each output file.

 <a name="graphicalView" />
 ### Graphical View of Gene Counts